Absolventa/absolventa.github.io/_posts/2017-01-16-upgrading-old-postgresql-with-homebrew.md

 with my 9.3 installation files already gone and only v9.6.1 available.
 Sadly, the old binaries are needed to access the old data format.

-The earliest PostgreSQL version Homebrew had still in stock was 9.4.
-I checked [postgresql.org][download_overview] to see whether there were still old source or binary distribution tarballs available.
+The earliest PostgreSQL version Homebrew still had in stock was 9.4.
+I checked [postgresql.org][download_overview] to see whether there were old source or binary distribution tarballs available.
 Indeed, it had a link pointing advanced users to a [list of zip files containing binaries][download_binaries].

 With all tools prepared ([and some cross-referencing][upgrade_gist]) I could repair